deepnetworkgmbh/joseki/TECH_DESIGN.md

 ### Getting Started examples

-Getting Started examples is vital for the project - they should provide the easiest possible way to start using the application.
+Getting Started examples are vital for the project - they should provide the easiest possible way to start using the application.
 Therefore, each example should:

 - be in functional state (covered with acceptance tests?);
 - has a readme explaining what exactly is deployed with it;
 - explicitly say if the sample is production ready and if not what should be hardened.

-If possible, each sample should has **a single script** to provision the solution.
+If possible, each sample should have **a single script** to provision the solution.

 ### CI/CD